 Many dog owners make the mistake of assuming that if a fruit is safe for humans, it must be safe for their pooch too.
 Right?

 Wrong.
 He might make it difficult to say no, especially when he looks up at you with those big puppy dog eyes, but certain foods are dangerous for him to consume.
 Some fruits can even be toxic!
-Luckily, however, there are plenty of fruits safe for dogs to eat.
+Luckily, however, there are plenty of fruits that are safe for dogs to eat, but some aren't so good for canines.
 What fruits can dogs not eat?

 A dog has an entirely different digestive system and requires a specific type of diet to stay healthy and fit.
 And as animal parents, we want to keep our dogs eating safely at all costs.
 That’s why it’s super important to know what you can and cannot share with your dog.
-Fruits can dog eaten like grapes (or raisins), avocados, cherries, and grapefruit can be big no-nos for dogs!
+Certain fruits like grapes (or raisins), avocados, cherries, and grapefruit can be big no-nos for dogs!

 What Fruits Can Dogs Eat?